GuidoGiacomoMussini/Text_Mining-Lyrics_Analysis/README.md

 5. The process is repeated iteratively for each element in the verse
 6. Repeat the process for each verse in the song

 Regarding the point 3: an interesting feature of MLM_BERT is that it allows you to extract the dictionary words-probabilities taken into account to replace the [MASK].
+I have exploited this feature to bound the choice of the word, to the one with the higher probability of the same POS of the masked element:
+'evaporato in una [MASK] rossa', since 'nuvola' is a NOUN, the model will select from the dictionary the NOUN with the higher probability.
-I have exploited this feature to bound the choice to the word with the higher probability, of the same POS of the masked element.
-This could lead to problems since the POS is determinated even by the context (i.e 'sale' could be NOUN or VERB), but it is useful to provide more 'structure' and simplify the process.
+This could lead to problems since the POS is determinated even by the context (i.e 'sale' could be NOUN or VERB), but it is useful to provide more 'structure' to the process.

 In general, this procedure has the advantage of exploiting MLM_BERT to iteratively fill the masked words, in doing so, at each step it manages to capture the context of the input-verse and modify it following what it has learned during the fine tuning.
 On the other hand, it is not capable to manage the rhymes structure, since it is trained on verse-level.

 **advanced method**:
-The following method cannot be applied to the lyric-model, because of how the functions are constructed that it.

-In order to try to overcome the rhyme problem, i've used the Rhyme Model defined above to extract the rhyme structure of the chosen song, that is a list like [0,1,0,1,2,3,2,3].
+In order to try to overcome the rhyme problem, i've used the Rhyme Model defined above to extract the rhyme structure of the chosen song.
-Remember that the rhyme model is not perfect, thus it can build misleading rhyme schemas.
 I've used the rhyme structure to bound the exctraction of the last word of each verse to a word that rhyme accordingly to the structure.
 Unfortunately, the number of 'meaningful' possible replacement is limited and it is difficult to find a word with the desired characteristics.

 Here 2 examples of results provided by the simple and complex method, using the simple MLM BERT Model.